jondwaite/jondwaite.github.io/content/post/2022-12-17-ip-spaces-in-vmware-cloud-director-10-4-1-public-spaces.md

   - VMware

 ---
-VMware recently <a rel="noreferrer noopener" href="https://docs.vmware.com/en/VMware-Cloud-Director/10.4.1/rn/vmware-cloud-director-1041-release-notes/index.html" target="_blank">released</a> version 10.4.1 of VMware Cloud Director (VCD) &#8211; VMware add a new feature known as IP Spaces.
+VMware recently <a rel="noreferrer noopener" href="https://docs.vmware.com/en/VMware-Cloud-Director/10.4.1/rn/vmware-cloud-director-1041-release-notes/index.html" target="_blank">released</a> version 10.4.1 of VMware Cloud Director (VCD) - VMware add a new feature known as IP Spaces.
 IP Spaces allow providers and tenant customers to manage IP address allocations within VCD.

-What was originally meant to be a &#8216;quick look&#8217; at IP Spaces and the capabilities they add has somehow turned into a 3-part series, so please follow the links below to the bit that interests you most.
+What was originally meant to be a 'quick look' at IP Spaces and the capabilities they add has somehow turned into a 3-part series, so please follow the links below to the bit that interests you most.

 <ul class="wp-block-list">
   <li>
-    Part 1 &#8211; Introduction & Public IP Spaces (this post)
+    Part 1 - Introduction & Public IP Spaces (this post)
   </li>
   <li>
-    <a href="https://kiwicloud.ninja/?p=69028" data-type="post" data-id="69028">Part 2 &#8211; Private IP Spaces</a>
+    <a href="https://kiwicloud.ninja/?p=69028" data-type="post" data-id="69028">Part 2 - Private IP Spaces</a>
   </li>
   <li>
-    <a href="https://kiwicloud.ninja/?p=69044" data-type="post" data-id="69044">Part 3 &#8211; IP Spaces Tenant Experience, Compatibility and Summary</a>
+    <a href="https://kiwicloud.ninja/?p=69044" data-type="post" data-id="69044">Part 3 - IP Spaces Tenant Experience, Compatibility and Summary</a>
   </li>
 </ul>

-In this first post we&#8217;ll look at the first of three possible types of IP Spaces, &#8216;Public&#8217; IP Spaces and see how these can be configured by the Service Provider to provide extra capability and features not previously available in Cloud Director.
-In particular, Service Providers can now create a shared pool of IP addresses which can be &#8216;drawn down&#8217; on by tenant organisations (within a quota limit which can be assigned both globally, and overridden for individual tenants).
+In this first post we'll look at the first of three possible types of IP Spaces, 'Public' IP Spaces and see how these can be configured by the Service Provider to provide extra capability and features not previously available in Cloud Director.
+In particular, Service Providers can now create a shared pool of IP addresses which can be 'drawn down' on by tenant organisations (within a quota limit which can be assigned both globally, and overridden for individual tenants).

-This ability to have a &#8216;floating pool&#8217; of available addressing which can be shared and reused by multiple tenants (rather than having to statically assign and manage each individual address to a specific tenant) is a welcome improvement, and in partular with the scarcity of IPv4 address space will make it much easier for Service Providers to manage and provide flexible public IP address space allocations to their customers.
+This ability to have a 'floating pool' of available addressing which can be shared and reused by multiple tenants (rather than having to statically assign and manage each individual address to a specific tenant) is a welcome improvement, and in partular with the scarcity of IPv4 address space will make it much easier for Service Providers to manage and provide flexible public IP address space allocations to their customers.

 IP Spaces can be found in the VCD provider UI under the Resources / Cloud Resources tabs:<figure class="wp-block-image size-large">